-The Federal Budget announced late in the 2021/2022 financial vear included an extension to the Supplementary Local Roads Program for an additional year, which will assist Council to deliver free or lowcost activities to the community through libraries, sporting facilities, bike and walking trails, streetscape improvements and playgrounds.
+The Federal Budget announced late in the 2021/2022 financial year included an extension to the Supplementary Local Roads Program for an additional year, which will assist Council to deliver free or lowcost activities to the community through libraries, sporting facilities, bike and walking trails, streetscape improvements and playgrounds.
 Berri Barmera Council will take advantage of these programs when they are released to ensure much needed capital works are carried out.
 A full listing of proposed projects for the 2022/2023 has been included within this Plan.

 Council have been mindful when setting this year's budget of the current increase in living costs and the impact of council rates on the normal household budget.
-To minimise the rate burden on the community, Council proposes a NIL increase to the rate in the dollar for all property categories, being the third consecutive year it has done so.
+To minimise the rate burden on the community, Council proposes a minus 7% in the rate in the dollar for residential properties and a minus 4% on primary production properties, which leads to an average rise of 4% in rates.